continja/chadgoode.github.io/_posts/2023-11-01-VeteransDay-Thanksgiving-2023.md

 toc_sticky: true
 ---

-This year, rather than start 'Christmas' *too early*, I put together a relatively short Veterans Day/Thanksgiving show.
+This year, rather than start 'Christmas' *too early*, I am again putting together a relatively short Veterans Day/Thanksgiving show.
+I aim to have it up and running in time for Veterans Day.

 The [Christmas Show](/lightshow/Christmas-2023) will start Fri, Nov 24.